neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

 # JS Forms

-## Learning objectives
+## Learning Objectives

-- knowing the default behavior of form submit and prevent it with `.preventDefault()`
+- Knowing the default behavior of form submission and how to prevent it with `.preventDefault()`
-- listening to submit events
+- Listening to submit events
-  - learn what `event` and `event.target` is
+  - Understanding what `event` and `event.target` are
-  - reading input values via their names:
+  - Reading input values via their names:
     - `.elements`
     - `FormData` / `Object.fromEntries()`
     - the `name` attribute of a form field
-- understanding the input event
+- Understanding the input event
-- know how to focus inputs programmatically
+- Knowing how to focus inputs programmatically
-- know how to reset the form programmatically
+- Knowing how to reset the form programmatically

----

-After building a form with accessible HTML, our job is not done - we want to access the user input after submit as well!
-This is where JavaScript comes into play:

-- How do we access the data after form submit in order to use it?

----

-### Required
+## Requirements

 - HTML Forms
 - JS Functions
-- JS Callback Functions

----

-## Session Guide
+## Demo

-Use this demo by running this command in your Terminal:
+### Start

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-forms/demo-start
 ```

-You can check out the final version of this demo by running this command in your Terminal:
+### End

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-forms/demo-end
 ```

+---

+## Session Guide

+After building a form with accessible HTML, our job is not done - we want to access the user input after submission as well!
+This is where JavaScript comes into play.

+> How do you access the data after form submission to use it in your application?

-### Default behavior of form submit
+### Default Behavior of Form Submit

 - Fill in a first name and submit the form to show the default behavior in the network tab:

-- Form tries to send a GET request with names and their values as prop inside a URL like `/?firstName=value1`
+- The form tries to send a GET request with names and their values as prop inside a URL like `/?firstName=value1`.
 - The page is reloaded → the data is lost for us.

 - Note that we want to prevent this default behavior (no GET request, no page reload).

-### Listening to the submit event / preventing default form submit behavior
+### Listening to the Submit Event / Preventing Default Form Submit Behavior

 - Remind the students that we need to query the form first in order to add some interactivity with JavaScript: